Pseudo-classes

 [ Pseudo-classes Source ]

 6. There are many other kinds of pseduo classes related to link status (visited or not, etc), languages, multimedia playing status, and form input.
-We will see some more of these in time, but here is a complete list.
+There are many others.

 7. Pseduo-elements